A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

 \begin{definition}[$\PP$] A language $L \subseteq \{0,1\}^\star$ is in the complexity class $\PP$ if and only if there exists a polynomial $p$ and a polynomial-time predicate $M$ (meaning a polynomial-time Turing machine whose output is either 0 or 1) such that: \begin{enumerate} \item For all $x \in L$, the fraction of strings $y$ of length $p(|x|)$ which satisfy $M(x,y) = 1$ is strictly greater than $1/2$. \item For all $x \notin L$, the fraction of strings $y$ of length $p(|x|)$ which satisfy $M(x,y) = 1$ is less than or equal to $1/2$. \end{enumerate} \end{definition}

-As usual, the string $y$ should be interpreted as a string of bits corresponding to random choices.
-The terms ``less than or equal" can be changed to ``less than" and the threshold 1/2 can be replaced by any fixed rational number in $]0,1[$, without changing the class. $\PP$ is a very powerful class: it contains BPP, $\BQP$ and NP.
-In the following we give a new and extremely short intuitive proof that $\PP$ contains $\BQP$ (and also the related class $\AWPP$, see Section~\ref{section:quantumComputing}) based entirely on the concept of weighted counting.
-Moreover, as we will discuss shortly, a polynomial-time Turing machine with access to a $\PP$ oracle can solve the entire polynomial hierarchy.
+The string $y$ should be interpreted as a string of bits corresponding to random choices.
+The terms ``less than or equal" can be changed to ``less than" and the threshold 1/2 can be replaced by any fixed rational number in $]0,1[$, without changing the class. $\PP$ is a very powerful class: it contains $\BPP$, $\BQP$ and $\NP$.
+Later we give a new and extremely short intuitive proof that $\PP$ contains $\BQP$ (and also the related class $\AWPP$, see Section~\ref{section:quantumComputing}) based on the concept of weighted counting.
+A polynomial-time Turing machine with unlimited access to a $\PP$ oracle can solve the entire polynomial hierarchy.
 On the other hand, $\PP$ is contained in PSPACE (polynomial-space bounded Turing Machines; for instance, polynomial space can solve the {\it majority satisfiability} problem simply by going through each possible assignment).
 Another concept from complexity theory that we need is the notion of \emph{Functional Problems}.

-\begin{definition}[FP] A binary relation $P(x,y)$ is in the complexity class FP if and only if for every $x\in\{0,1\}^\star$ there is a deterministic polynomial-time (in $|x|$) algorithm that finds some $y\in\{0,1\}^\star$ such that $P(x,y)$ holds (or tells that such $y$ does not exist). \end{definition}
+\begin{definition}[$\FP$] A binary relation $P(x,y)$ is in the complexity class $\FP$ if and only if for every $x\in\{0,1\}^\star$ there is a deterministic polynomial-time (in $|x|$) algorithm that finds some $y\in\{0,1\}^\star$ such that $P(x,y)$ holds (or tells that such $y$ does not exist). \end{definition}

-The difference between FP and P is that problems in P have one-bit yes/no answers, while problems in FP can have any output that can be computed in polynomial time.
-Just as P and FP are closely related, NP is closely related to FNP.
-In a straightforward way, the class of relations $\mathrm{FP}^{\SharpP}$ contains all relations that can be computed in polynomial time with access to a $\SharpP$ oracle.
-We use the terminology $\mathrm{FP}^{\SharpP[m]}$ to limit the overall number of calls to the oracle to $m$.
-We note that $\mathrm{FP}^{\SharpP}$ is a very powerful class, as it was shown in \cite{DBLP:journals/tcs/TodaW92}: every function in $\#\mathrm{PH}$ is Turing-1 reducible in polynomial time to some function in $\SharpP$, thus $\#\mathrm{PH} \subseteq \mathrm{FP}^{\SharpP[1]}$ (where $\#\mathrm{PH}$ is the class of functions that count the number of accepting paths of polynomial time-bounded nondeterministic oracle Turing machines with oracle sets from the polynomial hierarchy PH).
+The difference between $\FP$ and P is that problems in P have one-bit yes/no answers, while problems in $\FP$ can have any output that can be computed in polynomial time.
+Just as P and $\FP$ are closely related, $\NP$ is closely related to $\FNP$.
+In a straightforward way, the class of relations $\FP^{\SharpP}$ contains all relations that can be computed in polynomial time with access to a $\SharpP$ oracle.
+We use the terminology $\FP^{\SharpP[m]}$ to limit the overall number of calls to the oracle to $m$.
+We note that $\FP^{\SharpP}$ is a very powerful class, as it was shown in \cite{DBLP:journals/tcs/TodaW92}: every function in $\#\mathrm{PH}$ (the class of functions that count the number of accepting paths of polynomial time-bounded nondeterministic oracle Turing machines with oracle sets from the polynomial hierarchy PH) is metric reducible to some function in $\SharpP$, that is, $\#\mathrm{PH} \subseteq \FP^{\SharpP[1]}$.